$1,461,649Average Value$177Average Price per Sq Ft1Home For Sale

 Palisades is a high-end enclave perched cliffside over the Hudson River, rich with picturesque natural locales.
-It’s also appealing for its upscale homes and spacious lots, its proximity to the Palisades Parkway and its location right on the New Jersey state line, so locals can commute to Newark or New York City in an hour or less.
-“People are drawn to the natural beauty, it’s surrounded by roughly 3300 acres of parklands; so the atmosphere is very bucolic,” says Richard Ellis, a broker and owner with Ellis Sotheby's International Realty with over 13 years of experience serving the Hudson Valley.
+It’s appealing for its upscale homes and spacious lots, proximity to the Palisades Parkway and location on the New Jersey state line, so locals can commute to Newark or New York City in an hour or less.
+“People are drawn to the natural beauty; it’s surrounded by roughly 3,300 acres of parklands, so the atmosphere is very bucolic,” says Richard Ellis, a broker and owner with Ellis Sotheby's International Realty who has more than 13 years of experience in Hudson Valley real estate.
 “There are also two historic districts, so it can feel like walking back in time in some areas.”

-Tallman Mountain State Park is within Palisades, so locals can enjoy riverside views and hiking trails.
+Tallman Mountain State Park is within Palisades, so locals can enjoy riverside views and hiking trails close to home.
 There are also athletic facilities, including a swimming pool, a running track, tennis courts and a playground.
-Just minutes to the south, residents can explore the massive Palisades Interstate Park, a 2,500-acre protected green space, with 30 miles of trails for hiking or cross-country skiing along the forested cliffs on the Hudson.
-The park also features the Giant Stairs, a unique formation of rocks that parkgoers can climb and hike across.
-“Palisades is also in the town of Orangetown, which has a lot of activities like public golf courses and stuff for kids to do,” says Ellis.
-Locals can head to Tappan Golf Center for the driving range or tee off at Blue Hill Golf Course, which has 27 holes.
+Just minutes to the south, residents can explore the massive Palisades Interstate Park, a 2,500-acre protected green space, with 30 miles of trails for hiking or cross-country skiing along the forested riverside cliffs.
+The park also features the Giant Stairs, a rock formation that parkgoers can climb and hike across.
+“Palisades is also in the town of Orangetown, which has a lot of activities like public golf courses and stuff for kids to do,” Ellis says.
+Locals can head to Tappan Golf Center for the driving range or tee off at Blue Hill Golf Course, which has 27 holes open to the public.

 Wide variety of home styles in a luxury market